 WHITEHEATH READING SCHEME

-We have recently implemented a new reading scheme – Collins Big Cat.
+Our reading scheme is Collins Big Cat.
 This is an award winning scheme made up of real books written by real authors.
 Reading books are graded by difficulty by reading levels known as Book Bands.
 Each Book Band has its own colour and this is a nationally recognised scheme.
 Big Cat has:

 The books vary in a number of ways, including content, layout, size, vocabulary and length, to give the children a rich diet of literature.
 The difference between each colour band is very gradual, so that children do not experience great difficulty moving up through the scheme.